In this article:

 - Your retainers start to feel uncomfortable.

-- Your retainers break or if your mouth becomes irritated.
+- Your retainers break, or your mouth becomes irritated.

-- Hard deposits form on your retainers that you are unable to remove them on your own.
+- Hard deposits form on your retainers that you are unable to remove on your own.